mttbernardini/mbc/README.md

 ## Algorithm Description ##

 ### 1. Bit-Swap encoding, by MeBeiM ###
-- The key is converted into an octal sequence *(see [notes.md][2] for the detailed mechanism)*.
+- The key is converted into a swap mask (see [notes.md][2] for the detailed mechanism).
-- Each pair of numbers in the sequence indicate to swap the corrispective n-th bits of each byte of data.
+- The swap mask is reduced to generate a swap key, each byte indicating the position of two bits to swap in each byte of data.
-- A long and randomic key makes the algorithm more effective.
+- Each byte of data is processed applying the swaps indicated by the swap key.

 ### 2. Per-Byte XOR encoding ###
 - If the key is shorter than data, it will be cycled until the end of data.